 The Vegetables: Roasted and Blended

 Roasting is one of my favorite ways to cook vegetables.
 The dry heat of the oven caramelizes the vegetables, enhancing and intensifying the flavors.

 Preheat your oven to 425° Fahrenheit (218° Celsius).
 For easier clean up, line your sheet pan with parchment paper.
 In a bowl or directly on the sheet pan, toss the prepared vegetables with the oil, half a teaspoon each of salt and pepper, and pinch of red pepper flakes.
-Roast the vegetables in the preheated oven for thirty minutes, tossing halfway through the cooking time.
+Roast the vegetables in the preheated oven for forty minutes, tossing halfway through the cooking time.

 I used a red onion here, but that’s just because it’s what I had on hand.
 A yellow onion will work as well. 🧅